russ-schumacher/fortcollins_snowstorms/README.md

 Once everything is in place, you should be able to simply run the code with:
 `python winterstorms_era5_loop.py`
 from the command line.
-It will create subdirectories for each storm and will write the png image files to those subdirectories.
+It will automatically create subdirectories for each storm and will write the png image files to those subdirectories.

+## Acknowledgments

+Huge thanks to [Unidata](https://unidata.github.io/python-training/) for their training materials and tools.